paulch42/lean-spec/README.md

 The files are Lean scripts from which markdown is generated.
 Python and the [lean2md](https://github.com/arthurpaulino/lean2md) package are required.

 Build the markdown files with `lake run md`.

+## Acknowledgement

+Thanks to Kevin Buzzard, Mario Caneiro and Partick Massot for their valuable comments.